California lawmakers set to vote on paid COVID sick leave

 After the omicron variant of the virus fueled a surge of new cases, labor unions pressured state officials to revive the law and Democratic Gov. Gavin Newsom reached a deal to do so with legislative leaders.

-Orozco, a member of the Service Employees International Union, said she was denied paid time off when she got sick.
+Orozco is a member of Fight for $15, a group advocating for a $15 minimum wage and union rights for fast food worker.
+She said she was denied paid time off when she got sick.

 At least six of the 16 people who work at her restaurant — more than one-third of the workforce — had coronavirus symptoms or missed work because of the virus, according to a complaint filed by the workers with state and local officials.
 The complaint is still pending, Orozco said.